 When substituted for saturated fat in the diet, both polyunsaturated fats and monounsaturated fats tend to lower blood cholesterol levels.
 Monounsaturated fats have recently gained popularity among diet experts because, unlike polyunsaturated fats, they seem to reduce LDL (bad) cholesterol without lowering HDL (good) cholesterol.

 Trans fats are unsaturated fatty acids that have undergone the process of hydrogenation — hydrogen atoms have been added to fill the empty slots on the carbon chain.
 Manufacturers hydrogenate liquid vegetable oils to make them firmer and extend their shelf life.

 To avoid trans fatty acids in the diet, the American Heart Association (AHA) recommends using unhydrogenated oils whenever possible and looking for processed foods made with unhydrogenated oils rather than hydrogenated or saturated fats.
-The AHA still advises using margarine instead of butter, but suggests choosing soft margarines over the harder stick forms, which contain more trans fatty acids.
+The AHA still advises using margarine instead of butter, but suggests choosing liquid or soft margarines over the harder stick forms, which contain more trans fatty acids.
 Furthermore, it recommends shopping for margarine with no more than 2 grams of saturated fat per tablespoon and with liquid vegetable oil listed as the first ingredient.
 The AHA also says that if people limit their daily intake of fats and oils to about 5 to 8 teaspoons per day, they are unlikely to get too many trans fatty acids.